namittiman/InfraRed/Bot.md

     User must have configured his/her access keys
 2 Main Flow
 	User will describe his/her request for setting up a cluster [S1].
-    Bot will authenticate the token [S2]
+    Bot will authenticate the keys [S2]
     Bot will provision the request and add the request information to a datastore [S3].
     Bot will provide confirmation to the user [S4].
     Bot asks the user if this config needs to be stored as a new template or update an existing template [S5].